 CHECKING IN ON YOUR ALCOHOL USE

 What is healthy alcohol use?
 What is unhealthy alcohol use?
 Everyone is different; however, there has been much research on the health and impairment risks of use.
-The 0-1-3 guideline is a great baseline for ensuring that a person does not have problems.
-It is most important, however, to know exactly how much alcohol you are using to make sure it does not continue to increase.
+It is important to know exactly how much alcohol you are using to make sure it does not continue to increase.

 WHAT IS YOUR GOAL IN REDUCING YOUR ALCOHOL USE?